objcio/articles/swift-functions.md

 // Hello, Wonder Woman
 // Hello, Catwoman
 ```

-Variadic parameters are a more readable version of passing in an array of elements.
-In fact, if you were to look at the type of the internal parameter **names** in the above example, you'd see that it is in fact of type **[String]**.

 The catch here is to remember that it is possible to pass in **0 values** just like it is possible to pass in an **empty array**, so don't forget to check for the empty array if needed!